 Acia Gray

-As a soloist, choreographer and master teacher, Acia Gray has toured extensively across the U.S. and abroad as a tap dancer, choreographer and master teacher.
-In 1989 co-founded Tapestry Dance Company in Austin, TX with Deirdre Strand and currently serves as Producing Artistic Director & Artistic Director of The Soul to Sole Tap Festival.
+As a musician, soloist, choreographer and master teacher, Ms. Gray has toured extensively across the U.S. and abroad and in 1989 co-founded Tapestry Dance Company in Austin, TX with Deirdre Strand and currently serves as Producing Artistic Director & Artistic Director of The Soul 2 Sole International Tap Festival here in Austin.